Unsourced Random Access: A Comprehensive Survey: Background: Multiple Access

-The NOMA schemes are divided into two main categories: power-domain NOMA and code-domain NOMA.
+NOMA schemes are divided into two main categories: power-domain NOMA and code-domain NOMA.
 In power-domain NOMA \cite{pdnoma}, the users employ different power levels to transmit their data using the same resources, and the receiver exploits the received power differences for detection through SIC.
-On the other hand, code-domain NOMA is similar to classical CDMA in the sense that the users employ user-specific code sequences to transmit their data.
+On the other hand, code-domain NOMA is similar to classical CDMA in that users employ user-specific code sequences to transmit their data.
 The code sequences are sparse or non-orthogonal sequences with low cross-correlations \cite{surveynoma}.
-Here, the receiver can employ message-passing algorithms utilizing the code structure to differentiate the users.
-Some examples of code-domain NOMA schemes in the literature are low-density spreading code division multiple access \cite{cdnoma}, low-density spreading aided orthogonal frequency division multiplexing \cite{ldsofdm}, sparse code multiple access (SCMA) \cite{scma}, and multiuser shared access \cite{musa}.
+Here, the receiver can employ message-passing algorithms that utilize the code structure to differentiate between users.
+Some examples of code-domain NOMA schemes in the literature are low-density spreading code division MA \cite{cdnoma}, low-density spreading aided orthogonal frequency division multiplexing \cite{ldsofdm}, sparse code MA (SCMA) \cite{scma}, and multiuser shared access \cite{musa}.